Byzantine Crete

-The island of Crete came under the rule of the Byzantine Empire in two periods: the first extends from the late antique period (3rd century) to the conquest of the island by Andalusian exiles in the late 820s, and the second from the island's reconquest in 961 to its capture by the competing forces of Genoa and Venice in 1205.
+The island of Crete came under the rule of the Byzantine Empire in two periods: the first extends from the late antiquity (3rd century) to the conquest of the island by Andalusian exiles in the late 820s, and the second from the island's reconquest in 961 to its capture by the competing forces of Genoa and Venice in 1205.

 History

 First Byzantine period

 Under Roman rule, Crete was part of the joint province as Crete and Cyrenaica.
 Under Diocletian (r.
 284–305) it was formed as a separate province, while Constantine the Great (r.
 306–337) subordinated it to the Diocese of Moesiae (and later the Diocese of Macedonia) within the praetorian prefecture of Illyricum, an arrangement that persisted until the end of late antiquity.
 Some administrative institutions, like the venerable Koinon of the island, persisted until the end of the fourth century, but as elsewhere in the empire these provincial civic institutions were abandoned in face of the increasing power of imperial officials.

 Few contemporary sources mention Crete during the period from the 4th century to the Muslim conquest in the 820s.
 During this time, the island was very much a quiet provincial backwater in the periphery of the Greco-Roman world.
 Its bishops are even absent from the First Council of Nicaea in 325, in contrast to neighbouring islands like Rhodes or Kos.
 With the exception of an attack by the Vandals in 457 and the great earthquakes of 9 July 365, 415, 448 and 531, which destroyed many towns, the island remained peaceful and prosperous, as testified by the numerous, large and well-built monuments from the period surviving on the island.
 In the 6th-century Synecdemus, Crete is marked as being governed by a consularis, with capital at Gortyn, and as many as 22 cities.
 The population in this period is estimated as high as 250,000, and was almost exclusively Christian, except for some Jews living in the main urban centres.

 This peace was broken in the 7th century.
 Crete suffered a raid by the Slavs in 623, followed by Arab raids in 654 and the 670s, during the first wave of the early Muslim conquests, and again during the first decades of the 8th century, especially under Caliph al-Walid I (r.
 705–715).
 Thereafter the island remained relatively safe, under the rule of an archon appointed by Constantinople.
 In ca. 732, the emperor Leo III the Isaurian transferred the island from the jurisdiction of the Pope to that of the Patriarchate of Constantinople.
 A strategos of Crete is attested in 767, and a seal of a tourmarches of Crete is known.
 This has led to suggestions that the island was constituted as a theme in the 8th century, perhaps as early as the 730s.
 Most scholars however do not consider the evidence conclusive enough and think it unlikely that the island was a theme at the time.